 - Anger that lasts for days, or makes them want to hurt themself or someone else.

 - Often in fights or arguments.

 Anger is a strong emotion.
 It can feel overwhelming at times.
 Learning how to deal with strong emotions — without losing control — is part of our boys home at Triangle Cross.

-Find out how our approach to “Reality Therapy” can hep your at-risk teen boy at Triangle Cross Ranch.
+Find out how our approach to “Reality Therapy” can hep your at-risk teen boy at Triangle Cross Ranch, LLC.
 Our experienced, caring and committed staff provides strong academic support as well as trade school education classes on-site.
 Here on our remote, 50,000-acre working cattle ranch and boys home, located in Wyoming near Yellowstone National Park, troubled teen boys received the individualized care and attention that they need.
 It’s truly a life-changing experience!
 Please call (307) 645-3322 to learn more.
 Our boys home is here to help.